 What should you do if you find water hyacinth?

-Please do not attempt to treat or dispose of water hyacinth yourself.
-DEDJTR will treat, remove and dispose of water hyacinth safely, at no cost to the land owner.
+Please do not attempt to treat or dispose of this weed yourself.
+Agriculture Victoria will treat, remove and dispose of water hyacinth safely, at no cost to the land owner.

 Water hyacinth grows best in warm, nutrient rich, slow moving waterways but can also be found growing in soil on the waterway bank.

-In Victoria DEDJTR has been trying to raise awareness about water hyacinth and encouraging people to report and/or surrender any water hyacinth plants that they may have to DEDJTR.
+In Victoria, Agriculture Victoria has been trying to raise awareness about water hyacinth and encouraging people to report and/or surrender any water hyacinth plants that they may have.

-Resources have been developed to provide important information about water hyacinth and information to assist those where language may be a barrier.
-To go to this page click here.
+Resources have been developed to provide important information about water hyacinth in multiple languages to assist culturally and linguistically diverse people.